 Description

-The Portland stone memorial cross stands in the churchyard of the Church of St Peter and St Paul (Grade I-listed).
-It is prominently situated by the churchyard path in front of the church’s south porch.
-It comprises an approximately 3m tall wheel-head cross with interlace carving and decorated hemispherical bosses ornamenting the cross-head.
-The cross rises from a small tapering pedestal that stands on a three-stepped base, square on plan.
+The Scarning War Memorial Cross is a Portland stone memorial located in the churchyard of the Church of St Peter and St Paul, which is a Grade I-listed building.
+The cross is prominently placed by the churchyard path in front of the south porch of the church.
+It features an approximately 3-meter tall wheel-head cross adorned with interlace carving and decorated hemispherical bosses on the cross-head.
+The cross is supported by a small tapering pedestal that stands on a three-stepped base, which is square in plan.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.